MoamenAlaa0/Athlete_Events_EDA/README.md

 This project is divided into two parts: **Data Cleaning** and **Exploratory Data Analysis** :chart_with_upwards_trend:.
 The aim of doing this project is to show my skills in clean and analyze data projects.
 I started this project at `12-10-2022` and ended at `22-10-2022`

 1. Cleaning data using advanced techniques: missingno, SimpleImputer and LinearRegression.
-2. Exploratoring the data with deep into it.
+2. Descriptive analysis: Exploratoring the data with deep into it.

 ### :card_index_dividers:	About Data:
 This is a historical dataset on the modern Olympic Games, including all the Games from Athens 1896 to Rio 2016.